-It is made to you if you are unfit for work due to:
+It is a payment made to you if you are unfit for work due to:

-To qualify, you must be unfit for work for more than six days (excluding Sundays or paid holiday leave).
+To qualify, you must be unfit for work for more than three days (excluding Sundays or paid holiday leave).

 When the accident happened, or the occupational disease was contracted, you must have been employed under any of the contracts of service or apprenticeships that are insurable at social insurance (PRSI) classes A, D, J or M.